eslint/eslint/docs/src/rules/max-len.md

 ## Options

-This rule has a number or object option:
+This rule can have up to two numbers as positional arguments (for `code` and `tabWidth` options), followed by an object option (provided positional arguments have priority):

 * `"code"` (default `80`) enforces a maximum line length
 * `"tabWidth"` (default `4`) specifies the character width for tab characters